ajwills72/rminr/review-power-bayesian-ps.md

 in 4.1, and after you've understood 4.2 you can consolidate your knowledge by look at the summary algorithm and ensuring you (now fully) understand what's happening in each step.

+LD: Would have a really nice structure.
+I will try to do it.

 4.2p1

 I didn't understand this: